The University of Wisconsin-Eau Claire will host the Northwestern Wisconsin Regional National History Day competition March 5.

-The event is an opportunity for middle and high school students to “do history” by researching a topic of interest and then producing historical documentaries, exhibits, dramatic performances, websites or research papers based on the theme "Triumph and Tragedy in History."
+The event is an opportunity for middle and high school students to “do history” by researching a topic of interest and then producing historical documentaries, exhibits, dramatic performances, websites or research papers based on the theme "Breaking Barriers in History."

 The event will run from 9 a.m.-3 p.m. in Davies Center.
 UW-Eau Claire history students, graduate students and community members will be among those judging the entries.
 Awards will be presented at 2 p.m. in Schofield Auditorium.